moaxcp/x11/README.md

 Removing length properties from protocol objects where it is simply the list size.
 The length still needs to be set for properties involving complex expressions.

+Adding exclude to x11protocol plugin.

+Fixing issues with objects missing padding for the first field.
+This enables the sync extension to work.

 ## 0.3.0